Fit for a

 Professional culinary training and years in high-end kitchens.
 This foundation shaped how I approach nutrition — not as restriction, but as fuel and recovery.
 Nutritional flexibility is a Core 5 pillar because of this.

-Real-World Coaching (2017–2023)
+Real-World Coaching (2017–Present)

 I've Lived the Rebuild